xQuanti/installer/README.md

 ![Example Dialog](https://raw.githubusercontent.com/xQuanti/installer/main/installers/img/dialog_installer_1.png)

 ![Example Dialog](https://raw.githubusercontent.com/xQuanti/installer/main/installers/img/dialog_installer_0.png)
-# Debian sid Installer Script
+# Debian sid installer Script

 This repository contains a script for installing packages on your system.
 You can use the one-liner command below to download and execute the script.